What is a knowledge base?

-Stuff is everywhere.
-Collect FAQs (and answers) from any department that interacts with customers.
-And we mean any department.
-The guys who build trade shows?
-The people in IT?
-Yes.
-And yes.
-But don’t forget the people who make stuff––if your company makes stuff.
-They all can and should contribute to your knowledge base.
+This is no easy task -- content is everywhere.
+Collect FAQs (and answers) from any department that provides service.
+And we mean any department, like the guys who build trade shows, the people in IT, HR.
+Teams across the organization all can and should contribute to your knowledge base.
 And they should be part of the knowledge management process that maintains it.

 3. Customize pages.
 Stay consistent.

 Create a style guide, so that all of the information you pour into your knowledge base looks and sounds the same.
-Yep, we’re talking the same font, type size––formatting––all of that.
-This covers the entire visual presentation.
-From images to colors and everything in between.
-Look sharp.
-Be sharp.
-(To quote your high school gym teacher.)
+This covers the entire visual presentation including font, type size, colors, and even images.

 4. Find your voice and stick with it.

 Figure out how your company or organization talks.
-Whether you’re polished or funky or have kind of a laid back vibe, use that in the presentation of your knowledge base.
+Whether you’re polished or have kind of a laid back vibe, use that in the presentation of your knowledge base.
 The people in marketing can help.
-It’s a “brand” thing.

 5. Get the right tools to manage it.

-We know how it is.
-You start out with a bunch of pdf files on a server, and your knowledge base grows from there.
-But once you’re done, make sure you have the right tools for hosting and managing your knowledge base.
-Everything from the frequency of content changes to how customers typically interact with your information––all of that should be part of your decision.
+Make sure you have the right tools for hosting and managing your knowledge base.
+Everything from the frequency of content changes to how customers typically interact with your information should be part of your decision.

 6. Make it easy.
 And keep it that way.

 Once it’s up and running, remember that your knowledge base is a self-serve operation.
 You’ll need to make sure your knowledge base is easy to navigate.
 And easy to use.
 Allow contributors to use speed-templates to upload data.
-Use labels/search terms to categorize information so articles are easy to find.
-Organize the content to fit your audience and company, and then stay on top of it like a control freak’s sock drawer.
+Use labels and search terms to categorize information and make articles easier to find.
+Organize the content to fit your organization and then be careful to maintain it.

 7. Keep it relevant.
 And up to date.

 This is where the creation of your knowledge base flows into the ongoing task of knowledge management.
-Implement a system of analytics, so you understand how many people are using content.
-Allow users to leave feedback and ratings on content.
-Make sure your management and marketing people are looking it over.
+Implement a system of analytics, so you understand how people are using your content.
+Allow users to leave feedback and ratings.
+Make sure your management and marketing people have a say in managing the knowledge base.
 Avoid delays and bottlenecks by identifying multiple people to approve content.
-Set up gatekeepers, then give them big ol’ red flags to wave when information needs to be dropped, added or changed.
+Set up gatekeepers, then empower them to act when information needs to be dropped, added or changed.